HTTPS, the secure protocol.

 Besides securing the web, HTTPS is necessary for sites that want to upgrade to a new, safer, and much faster internet protocol called HTTP/2.
 HTTP/2 includes different new technologies that make sites a lot faster to load.

 Hypertext Transfer Protocol (http) is a system for transmitting and receiving information across the Internet.
 HTTP is an “application layer protocol,” which ultimately means that its focus is on how information presents itself to the user, however, this option doesn’t really care how data gets from Point A to Point B.

 They refer to it as “stateless,” which means it doesn’t attempt to remember anything about the previous web session.
-The benefit to being stateless it that there are fewer data to send, and that means increased speed.
+The benefit to being stateless is that there are less data to send, and that means increased speed.

 When is HTTP beneficial?

-Http is most commonly used to access html pages, and it is important to consider that other resources can be utilized through accessing http.
-This was the way that most websites who did not house confidential information (such as credit card information) would set up their websites.
+HTTP is most commonly used to access HTML pages, and it is important to consider that other resources can be utilized through accessing HTTP.
+This was the way that most websites that did not house confidential information (such as credit card information) would set up their websites.

 HTTPS: Secure HyperText Transfer Protocol

 HTTPS, or “secure http”, was developed to allow authorization and secured transactions.